attractivechaos/plb2/README.md

 measured on an Apple M1 MacBook Pro.
 [Hyperfine][hyperfine] was used for timing except for a few slow implementations which were timed with the "time" bash command without repetition.
 A plus sign "+" indicates an explicit compilation step.
-Exact timing can be found in the [table](#table) towards the end of this README.
+Exact timing can be found in the [table below](#table).
 The figure was programmatically generated from the table but may be outdated.

 ### <a name="overall"></a>Overall impression